ndp-software/ts-libs/ts-envs/README.md

 ### Metadata

-In addition the the description, type and name, metadata may also include a validation function, `valid()`.
+In addition the the `description`, `type` and `name`, metadata may also include a validation function, `valid()`.
 It will be called after the value is found and coerced to the correct type, but before the value is returned.
 This can check the value of an integer is in a certain range, or run a regular expression to pre-check a URL or similar.
 Or perhaps verify that passwords are not being provided in database configuration strings.
 Or perhaps check the integrity between multiple environment variables.
 This function should return `true` or `false`.

 ## In Closing...
 ### Off-Label Usage